Walk 56: Thrapston Town Centre: The Star Spangled Banner

 IMG_7337

-Sir John Washington, the great great uncle of George Washington the first President of the USA, died in Thrapston in 1688
+Sir John Washington, the great great great uncle of George Washington the first President of the USA, died in Thrapston in 1688

 IMG_7341